liliakai/whispersystems.org/_posts/2013-10-23-winter-break-of-code.md

 -  A surfboard for the week.

-*Winter Break Of Code* is an opportunity for designers, developers, writers, strategists, and creative thinkers interested in privacy and security to spend some time contributing to privacy related projects in a retreat-like setting with other co-conspirators.
+*Winter Break Of Code* is an opportunity for designers, developers, writers, strategists, and creative thinkers interested in privacy and security to spend some time contributing to privacy-related projects in a retreat-like setting with other co-conspirators.
 Think of it as an extended hackathon, but with your travel expenses paid, and with breaks for surfing, hiking, swimming, and just generally being in Kauai.